Minor Monuments (2023 paperback edition)Ian Maleney

 A thought-provoking and quietly devastating meditation on family and loss.
 With echoes of Tim Robinson, Tara Westover and John Berger, Minor Monuments is a beautiful and unique literary experience.

 ‘Minor Monuments is beautifully poised between the vivid recollection of experience and subtle reflections on the nature of memory itself.
-Ian Maleny writes with both a poetic serenity and a starting immediacy, a combination as rare as it is absorbing.’ – Fintan O’Toole
+Ian Maleney writes with both a poetic serenity and a startling immediacy, a combination as rare as it is absorbing.’ – Fintan O’Toole

 ‘Many thanks for the opportunity, and the pleasure, to read Minor Monuments prior to its publication.
 I greatly admire this book, and haven’t read anything quite like it in a long while.
 In a world full of noise and frantic movement, Minor Monuments is standing still and listening, and noting, and ruminating.
 It’s utterly profound.’ – Danny Denton